voxpupuli/beaker/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch on your fork of [puppetlabs/beaker](https://github.com/puppetlabs/beaker).
-  * Please title the branch after the beaker ticket you intend to address, i.e. `BKR-1234`.
 * Make commits of logical units.
 If your commits are a mess, you may be asked to [rebase or at least squash](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) your PR.
   * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format: